GeorgeMcIntyre-Web/NitroPlanner/docs/ROBOT_CELL_CASE_STUDY.md

 ### 📝 Tooling & Fixture Design Checklist

-In NitroPlanner, the following checklist is modeled as a structured set of work units and quality gates for each tooling/fixture digital twin.
-Each item can be assigned to a responsible designer, tracked for completion, and validated at the appropriate workflow stage (first stage, second stage, simulation, manufacturing, etc.).
-This ensures all requirements are met before tooling is released for manufacturing or simulation.
+In NitroPlanner, the following checklist is modeled as a structured set of work units and quality gates for each **custom tooling/fixture digital twin**.
+Since each tooling design is unique based on the OEM part geometry, this checklist ensures all custom design requirements are met before tooling is released for manufacturing or simulation.

 **Checklist Items:**
 1. Has the correct Project start file been used and is in line with V.C. requirements?
 2. Have Customer Specified Clamping & Locating Points been Established and Used?
 3. Clamping Points are within Customer deviation specification.
 4. Has Tooling been designed around weld Guns (Including the Weld Gun Cooling Pipes)?
-5. Has Tooling been designed around all Interactive Tooling?
+5. Has Tooling been designed around all Interactive Tooling? (weld guns, grippers, and their individual units)
 6. Part Loading Sequence – is it possible to load parts?
-7. Sequence of Operation – units do not clash in Open/Closed positions.
+7. Sequence of Operation – individual units (clamps, pins, slides, dumps) do not clash in Open/Closed positions.
 8. Part Unloading Sequence – is it possible to Unload parts after welding?
 9. Is it possible for operator to load parts / weld / unload parts ergonomically?
 10. Fixture / Units have been Designed to Carline.